The Alexandria of Dimosthenis Gallis: Synchronization with Eternity

 By Megakles Rogakos

 Art Historian & Exhibition Curator

-For the creation of the said visual masterpieces the Greek term ‘philotechnia’ (love for art) suits this case better than others.
-These works have such strong element of philotechnia that they are far removed from the traditional concept of photographic immortalization.
-With these photographs Gallis offers to art a palimpsest of visions and apparitions and a synergy of creativity and invention.
-The photographs are inspired as much by the so-called Cavafian Cannon, all the works that the poet himself acknowledged, as by the poems kept on file, works he diligently hid.
+For the creation of the said visual masterpieces, the Greek term 'philotechnia' (love for art) suits this case better than others.
+These works have such a strong element of philotechnia that they are far removed from the traditional concept of photographic immortalization.
+With these photographs, Gallis offers to art a palimpsest of visions and apparitions and a synergy of creativity and invention.
+The pictures are inspired as much by the so-called Cavafian Cannon, all the works that the poet himself acknowledged, as by the poems kept on file, works he diligently hid.
 Each photograph covers a different poem chosen by its creator and is entitled by the verse that summarizes it.
-The image, on the one hand, depicts the poem’s climactic moment.
-On the other hand, it represents the iridescences, perfumes, spices, flavours and sounds or silences of Alexandria.
+The image, on the one hand, depicts the poem's climactic moment.
+On the other hand, it represents the iridescences, perfumes, spices, flavours and sounds, or silences of Alexandria.

 To create his successive photographs, Gallis used the main hall of his studio in Athens.
 There lies the greatness of the task – that the author managed to transubstantiate the geography and era of Alexandria, as derived from the poetry of Cavafy, in whatever he dreamed.
 He introduced to the pictures of his private space the aesthetic patina of the city of Alexandria borrowing elements—objects, openings, joints, cracks and other material textures even clouds—from historical environments of multi-significant cities that he intimately knows, especially Athens and Nafplion, but also on a single occasion Yemen.